Gordon Moore: Moore's law

 In 1965, Moore was working as the director of research and development (R&D) at Fairchild Semiconductor.
 He was asked by Electronics Magazine to predict what he thought might happen in the semiconductor components industry over the next ten years.
 In an article published on April 19, 1965, Moore observed that the number of components (transistors, resistors, diodes, or capacitors) in a dense integrated circuit had doubled approximately every year and speculated that it would continue to do so for at least the next ten years.
 In 1975, he revised the forecast rate to approximately every two years.
 Carver Mead popularized the phrase "Moore's law".
 The prediction has become a target for miniaturization in the semiconductor industry and has had widespread impact in many areas of technological change.

 Intel Corporation

 In July 1968, Robert Noyce and Moore founded NM Electronics, which later became Intel Corporation.
-Moore served as executive vice president until 1975 when he became president.
+Moore was executive vice president until 1975 when he became president.
 In April 1979, Moore became chairman and chief executive officer, holding that position until April 1987, when he became chairman.
 He was named chairman emeritus in 1997.
 Under Noyce, Moore, and later Andrew Grove, Intel pioneered new technologies for computer memory, integrated circuits, and microprocessor design.
 On April 11, 2022, Intel renamed its main Oregon site, the Ronler Acres campus in Hillsboro, as 'Gordon Moore Park', and the building formerly known as RA4, as 'Moore Center', after Gordon Moore.